noma-protocol/docs/docs/concepts/architecture.md

-# Oikos Protocol Architecture
+# Noma Protocol Architecture

-Oikos Protocol implements a unique token architecture that ensures price stability, liquidity efficiency, and sustainable market dynamics.
+Noma Protocol implements a unique token architecture that ensures price stability, liquidity efficiency, and sustainable market dynamics.
 This page outlines the core architectural components and how they work together.

 ## System Overview

 ![Architecture Diagram](/assets/oikos_bg.svg)

-The Oikos token architecture consists of three primary components:
+The Noma token architecture consists of three primary components:

 1. **Floor Price Mechanism**: The system that establishes and maintains the guaranteed minimum value
 2. **Dynamic Liquidity Engine**: The automated market making and liquidity management system